-I don’t feel that knowing how to read music is necessary to becoming a good ukulele player, but a little time and effort in this area will open a lot of doors to understanding written music.
+I don’t feel that knowing how to read music is necessary to becoming a good ukulele player, but a little time and effort in this area will open a lot of doors to resources that already exist in standard notation.

 The staff is the framework that all music notation sits on.
 It is made up of 5 horizontal lines that run along the page.

-Again to the right of the clef and key signature is the time signature.
-This shows how the song is counted and how many notes you can fit in each bar.
+To the right of both the clef and key signature is the time signature.
+This shows how the song is counted and how many notes fit in each bar.
 This has several options too (see below).

 Accidentals – Sharps, Flats, and Naturals: